Gold – a Short Story for English Reading Comprehension

 I waved at her and she waved back; she nodded at the back of the garden and the shovel.

-I waved more frantically for her to come out and talk to me.
 I saw her muttering to herself as she went to the side entrance door of the house and then appeared at the top of the path leading down to the garden.

 “What?” she said, frowning at me.